 Graduate students in all disciplines have access to outstanding computer facilities.
 Mainframe computing for research is provided free of charge.
 There are substantial microcomputer facilities within individual academic units as well as clusters serving the humanities and social sciences.
 Minicomputer capabilities are found in various academic units.
-Also refer to the description of computing facilities and services on pages 31-32.
+Also refer to "Computing Facilities and Services," page 32.